 So here are 4 key points that your career site should address to help make your company an employer brand of choice while delivering an excellent candidate application experience:

 - Optimized Across All Devices – Make sure your career site is optimized for all devices i.e. mobile, desktop and tablet.
 One of the biggest challenges for mobile job seekers is that many career sites aren’t optimized for mobile.
 So remember that having an optimized mobile site will allow candidates to easily apply for jobs.

 - Allows For Easy Application Process – Have you tried to view and apply for one of your own company jobs with a mobile?
 Is the process easy?
-If not, get in touch a recruitment software that does.
+If not, get in touch a free applicant tracking system that does.
 Having an easy application process is crucial as it means candidates have a great experience and this also has a flow-on effect reducing drop-offs.
-Try to minimise the number of steps that a candidate takes once they appear on your site.
-Does your recruitment software require a candidate to create a login and profile before they can even apply for a job?
+Try to minimize the number of steps that a candidate takes once they appear on your site.
+Does your applicant tracking system require a candidate to create a login and profile before they can even apply for a job?
 If so run!
-Run to a new recruitment software that allows candidates to submit an application in minimal steps.
+Run to a new applicant tracking system like My Recruitment Plus that allows candidates to submit an application in minimal steps.
 Remember you are not the only company a candidate is applying to and the longer the process the more likely a candidate is to drop off from finished their application.

 - Reflects your Brand – Does your career site reflect your brand and other pages on your website?
 Or is it just a un-customized landing page that is boring and does not authentically reflect your brand in any way?
 Remember that candidates judge your company by your career site so make sure it reflects your brand as an employer brand of choice.